Getting started with REST API Web Services in Rust using Axum, PostgreSQL, Redis, and JWT

 However, getting started with Rust development can take some effort for newcomers (even for experienced developers).
 Learning and entering the ever-growing and diverse Rust ecosystem can also take extra time.

-I hope this starter project will help you move forward faster in your exciting Rust journey.
+I hope this project will help you move forward faster in your exciting Rust journey.

 Table of contents